Frequently Asked Questions (FAQ)

 PhD: All doctoral programs are on-campus only.

-*Please note, on-campus prospective students who wish to be considered for scholarships must submit a Graduate Application for Admission and official transcripts by August 31 for the Spring semester and by December 15 for the Fall semester.
+*Please note, on-campus prospective students who wish to be considered for scholarships must submit a Graduate Application for Admission and official transcripts by December 15 for the Fall semester and by September 15 for the Spring semester.
 Scholarships are not offered for the Summer semester.

-PhD: Doctoral applicants need to submit GRE scores, official transcripts, 3 Letters of Recomendation,
+PhD: Doctoral applicants need to submit official transcripts, 3 Letters of Recommendation,

 Personal Statement (Statement of Purpose) and a résumé/CV.